Programme 2026

 13:30-15:00 Theme: Extreme Weather and Modelling

-Opportunities and Challenges for Climate Modelling
+Advances in Weather and Climate Modelling

 Speakers to include: